Vitgracer/DinoV3-Object-Tracking/README.md

 - Understand images without needing labeled data
 - Produce super-robust feature embeddings for image patches
-- Be used for image segmentation, object tracking, zero-shot classification, and more
+- Can be used for image segmentation, object tracking, zero-shot classification, and more
 - Works even if the object rotates, scales, or changes appearance

 🤓 In short: *DinoV3 just knows.
 Everything.
 Period.*